Minden, Louisiana: History

 Minden was established in 1836 by Charles Veeder.

-The town's name is derived from the German city of Minden.
+The town's name is believed to be named for the town of Minden, New York, ultimately derived from the German city of Minden.

 The city of Minden was used as a blueprint for the fictional city of Bon Temps, the setting of the Southern Vampire Mysteries series by Charlaine Harris.

 During the Civil War, a large Confederate encampment was located inside of Minden.
 It housed about 15,000 Confederate soldiers.
 The town served as a supply depot for the Confederate Army.
 Close to thirty Confederate soldiers who died in the Battles of Mansfield and Pleasant Hill are buried in the Old Minden Cemetery.

 In the Great Blizzard of 1899, Minden experienced the coldest temperature ever recorded in Louisiana, when the temperature fell on February 13, 1899, to −16 F.

 During the Great Depression, one of the two Minden banks failed and a fire destroyed a major section of the downtown area (1931).